-In order to support such a process and based on current scientific literature, this study has been firstly addressed to identify the main characteristics of a smart and resilient urban system.
-It has to be underlined that while in the resilience research field a large set of studies and researches have been focused on the characteristics of a resilient system, the Smart City literature does not provide in-depth studies on the characteristics of a smart urban systems.
-However, some useful hints in this direction have been collected from studies carried out by companies involved in developing Smart City standards (e.g., BIS, 2014) and from researches which investigate Smart City performances and characteristics (e.g., Coe, 2001; Giffinger et al., 2007)
+This study represents a first step of a wider research work addressed to develop conceptual and operational tools for improving cities' response in the face of the heterogeneous challenges posed by the climate-related phenomena.
+In detail, this contribution focuses on the metaphors of "smart" and "resilient" cities that, according to current scientific literature, seem to play a leading role in enhancing cities' capacities to cope with climate change.
+Based on the in-depth analysis of the current scientific literature in the field of both Smart City and Resilient City, this study has been firstly addressed to identify the main characteristics of a smart and resilient urban system.
+It has to be underlined that while in the resilience research field a large set of studies and researches have been focused on the characteristics of a smart urban system.
+However, some useful hints in this direction arise from the studies carried out by companies involved in the development of the Smart City standards (e.g., BIS, 2014) and from research works addressed to investigate Smart City performances (e.g., Coe, 2001; Giffinger et al., 2007; Lekamge and Marasinghe, 2013).